Pilot Licence Conversion

 Under European regulation, any pilot flying an EASA aircraft (including a glider, which under EASA is known as a sailplane) is required to hold an appropriate EASA licence and EASA medical certificate.
 Full details are contained in EASA’s ‘Aircrew Regulation’, which is interpreted by the CAA in CAP804.
 Separate licences are required for sailplanes, aeroplanes, helicopters and balloons.

 However, there is a UK exemption published in the CAA’s Official Records Series 4 that describes how under an existing temporary opt-out from the EASA regulation, a pilot can choose to operate in the UK using national, BGA, or EASA licence privileges.
-For sailplanes and balloon pilots only, EASA is expected to extend the end of the opt-out from 8 Apr 2018 to 8 Apr 2020.
-To quote the UK CAA (source: CAA website Sep 2017);
+For sailplanes and balloon pilots only, the European Commission has approved an extension of the opt-out from 8 Apr 2018 to 8 Apr 2020.

 Pilots who fly EASA aeroplanes using UK NPPL or UK PPL privileges are advised to ensure they hold the correct licence and privileges (including sailplane towing rating) by 8 April 2018.